The Le'Chris Community Support team provides support and

 sobriety and recovery goals.

-to assist the consumer with having decreased crisis episodes
+Additionally, the goal is to assist the consumer with having

-and increased community tenures.
+decreased crisis episodes and increased community tenures.

-provided at various locations including home, shelters,
+Services will be provided at various locations including

-hours or more per week.
+for four (4) hours or more per week.

 The role of the Community Support Team is to: